morrisonlevi/ddastrace/DESIGN.md

 # High Level Design

 The engine has a `zend_ast_process` hook which is triggered before code compilation.
 This project uses this hook to perform AST transformations on function and method declarations to insert calls to open and close spans.
-This proof of concept instruments attempts to instrument all userland functions and methods, though its AST recursion is incomplete.
+This proof of concept attempts to instrument all userland functions and methods but not closures, though its AST recursion is potentially incomplete.

 The transformation are: